DonczewLab/ChEC-Seq_Analysis/README.md

 ## 5) Example Data

 A minimal test dataset can be placed in a `resources/` folder (not included currently).
 Update `samples.csv` to point to these FASTQs for a quick test run.
-Once confirmed, replace with your real ChEC-seq data.
+Once confirmed, replace with your personal ChEC-seq data.

 ---